slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The only intelligent tactical response to life’s horror is to laugh defiantly at it."
 -- Soren Kierkegaard [1813]*

-> *"«If i was your wife I would poison your coffee».
-«If i was your husband I would drink it.»"
+> *"«If I was your wife I would poison your coffee». «If I was your husband I would drink it.»"
 -- Winston Churchill [1874]*

 > *"A serious and good philosophical work could be written consisting entirely of jokes."